New Jersey Lottery Festival of Ballooning

-The New Jersey Lottery Festival of Ballooning has been held annually at the Solberg Airport in Readington Township, New Jersey since 1983.
-Its lead sponsor is New Jersey Lottery.
+The New Jersey Lottery Festival of Ballooning was a hot air balloon festival which had been held annually at the Solberg Airport in Readington Township, New Jersey since 1983.
+Its most recent lead sponsor was the New Jersey Lottery.
 In 2012, the festival hosted around 125 special shape and sport hot air balloons.
 It also had music concerts, crafters and vendors, food, carnival rides and fireworks, which attracted more than 175,000 people.
 It had more than fifty corporate partners.
+It was cancelled in both 2024 and 2025 and its future remains uncertain.